gem/oq-engine/docs/effective-realizations.rst

 filtered out, so the original 3200 realizations have been reduced to merely 4 for 5 different tectonic region types.

-THe first TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;
+- the first TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;
-the second TRT with GSIM `FaccioliEtAl2010` contributes to all the realizations;
+- the second TRT with GSIM `FaccioliEtAl2010` contributes to all the realizations;
-the third TRT with GSIM `ToroEtAl2002SHARE` contributes to all the realizations;
+- the third TRT with GSIM `ToroEtAl2002SHARE` contributes to all the realizations;
-the fourth TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;
+- the fourth TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;
-the fifth TRT contributes to one realization for each of four different GSIMs.
+- the fifth TRT contributes to one realization for each of four different GSIMs.